Canadian Football League in the United States: 1995

+Overhead view of Liberty Bowl Memorial Stadium in Memphis.
+While few of the American stadiums to host Canadian football were ideal corners cut at the Liberty Bowl were particularly severe.
+The field was well short of regulation length.

 The Birmingham Barracudas, owned by insurance tycoon Art Williams, entered the league playing at Legion Field, which could accommodate a Canadian football field with 15-yard end zones (five yards shorter than the standard 20 yards).
 Led by future Hall of Famer Matt Dunigan at quarterback, the Barracudas fell short of the South Division title, but remained competitive throughout the year.
 Despite selling only 2,000 season tickets and facing community apathy after numerous attempts at pro football squads had failed in the city, attendance for the first three games exceeded expectations.
 Williams knew that the 'Cudas potentially faced serious attendance problems once the traditional American football season began, and persuaded the CFL to let them play their late-season home games on Sunday afternoons – something the league had avoided to avoid putting its television broadcasts in direct competition with the NFL's.
 Williams calculated that competing with the NFL on television was a more reasonable risk to take compared to competition with local high school and Alabama/Auburn college football.
 Despite the time change, attendance still dropped to unsustainable levels; none of the final four home games attracted more than 10,000 people.
 Williams claimed to have lost at least US$10 million on the season—at least as much as his startup costs—and blamed fan apathy for the attendance woes.

-Overhead view of Liberty Bowl Memorial Stadium in Memphis.
-While few of the American stadiums to host Canadian football were ideal, the literal and figurative corners cut at the Liberty Bowl were particularly severe; the field was well short of regulation length.

 Memphis had been a prime target for either expansion or relocation, as it was near Shreveport and San Antonio.
 In 1995, Fred Smith's ownership group, which had narrowly missed out on an NFL team, was awarded a CFL franchise to begin play as the Memphis Mad Dogs.
 The Mad Dogs played in the Liberty Bowl, which had to be heavily reconfigured to accommodate the Canadian game.
 Astroturf sections were added around the grass field to accommodate the required width, while the expansion of the length of the field to 110 yards forced the end zones to become half Astroturf pentagons that averaged seven yards in the corners and fourteen yards behind the uprights.
 The grandstands stood mere yards from the end line, prompting veteran CFL quarterback Danny McManus to call the end zones "a lawsuit waiting to happen."